-The declining popularity of the Scottish Terrrier
+The Declining Popularity of the Scottish Terrier

-Whilst not making an appearance in the list of the UK Kennel club vulnerable native breeds; the Scottie does share some attributes with those that do, such as the Dandie Dinmont and the Skye Terrier.
+Whilst not making an appearance in the list of the UK Kennel Club vulnerable native breeds, the Scottie does share some attributes with those that do, such as the Dandie Dinmont and the Skye Terrier.
 The Skye Terrier only had 43 registrations in 2015.
 The Scottish Terrier certainly is not at risk to the same extent as these breeds, yet there do appear to be less of them about and they are nowhere near as common as their close relative the West Highland White Terrier, which regularly appears in the top 10 list of breeds in the UK.
 I suppose the big question is why?
 They are cute, fun, not too large and shed minimally.
 Here are a few ideas why they might not be as popular as they once were.

-The Scottish terrier is an incredibly devoted companion.
+The Scottish Terrier is an incredibly devoted companion.
 Despite this, many Scotties would rather sit by the side, or at the feet of their owner rather than lay in their lap and smother them in kisses.
 Also, they are not likely to be happy to be carried around, they would prefer to be exploring.
 A fully grown Scottish Terrier is also quite a sturdy little dog.
 Sure it has short legs, but is stocky and strong.
 Nevertheless it does not take up much room in the house

-Need a lot of grooming
+They Need a Lot of Grooming

 A pet trim can be chosen as an alternative for owners who do not show their dogs, which is much more easy to maintain.
-A pet trim does still however require regular brushing to avoid matting.
+A pet trim does still, however, require regular brushing to avoid matting.
 Perhaps this makes the Scottie less desirable to those who would prefer not to have the expense and hassle of this type of coat.
 Despite this, similar requirements have not influenced a decline in popularity of the Westie, and for those who do not want a dog that sheds excessively, the Scottie is a good choice.

-The scottie did not gain the nickname 'Little Diehard' for nothing.
+The Scottie did not gain the nickname 'Little Diehard' for nothing.
 They are intelligent, know exactly what they want to do and what they don't want to do.
 Some owners would even describe them as having somewhat selective hearing.
-They will need a firm yet patient owner, guidlines should be set at a young age and training may take a good while longer than with other breeds.
-They are however incredibly sensitive and want their owners to be happy.
+They will need a firm yet patient owner, guidelines should be set at a young age and training may take a good while longer than with other breeds.
+They are, however, incredibly sensitive and want their owners to be happy.

-It could be argued that the workman like, sharp profile of the scottish terrier is not as fashionable as it was, partially due to the recent development of 'designer dogs'.
+It could be argued that the workman-like, sharp profile of the Scottish Terrier is not as fashionable as it was, partially due to the recent development of 'designer dogs'.
 There are now a huge range of extremely cute hybrid pups soaring in popularity, many of which appear to be small to medium amiable and non shedding!
 Thus making them an ideal choice for families, and those who suffer from pet hair allergies.
 However, the pups in the hybrid litters can vary greatly in terms of coat and size, because they are crossbreeds it is more difficult for a breeder to make promises as to how the puppy will turn out.